cesarParra/expression/README.md

 - `SECOND`

-REturns the second value of a provided time.
+Returns the second value of a provided time.

 Accepts 1 argument: the time to evaluate.